 - reduced need for pain medications

 - lower wound complications (hernia, soft tissue infection)

 - lower likelihood of developing intra-abdominal scar tissue

 Minimally Invasive Surgery has also added tremendous technical benefits to the surgeon.
-Laparoscopy offers the surgeon incredible visualization.
-The surgical field is magnified by the lens of the laparoscopic camera in order of 5 to 7 times.
+Laparoscopic and robotic assisted surgery offer surgeons incredible visualization.
+The surgical field is magnified by the lens of the camera in order of 5 to 7 times.
 This allows the surgeon to appreciate various tissue planes, small branches off of larger vessels and pathology that might otherwise be under appreciated at standard magnification.
-In addition, laparoscopy permits operating in various parts of the abdomen that are quite difficult to reach and manipulate even through the largest incision.
+In addition, laparoscopic and robotic assisted surgery permits operating in various parts of the abdomen that are quite difficult to reach and manipulate even through the largest incision.

-Overall, the ability to perform laparoscopic surgery has been a “win-win” situation for the patient and surgeon.
+Overall, the ability to perform laparoscopic and robotic assisted surgery has been a “win-win” situation for the patient and surgeon.